 Attorney Richard Suzuki was both a state and federal prosecutor with the Maricopa County Attorney's Office and the U.S. Attorney's Office.
 He gained invaluable knowledge of how the prosecution cases are built.

-As Phoenix criminal defense lawyers, we act quickly to weaken the government's case.
-Whether you were accused of possession of dangerous drugs for sale or possession of dangerous drugs, call the right criminal defense firm for your case: Suzuki Law Offices
+As Phoenix defense lawyers, we act quickly to weaken the government's case.
+Whether you were accused of possession of dangerous drugs for sale or possession of dangerous drugs, call the right firm for your case: Suzuki Law Offices.

 We're available to take your call 24/7.
 Contact Suzuki Law Offices to see what we can do for your case.